LukePappa/Ourism/text.md

 Human beings have the capacity to cultivate mental clarity, and may devote themselves to this end.
 The best way to cultivate mental clarity is simply to muster it repeatedly.
-This may be assisted by taking a deep breath, closing your eyes, and bowing your head.
+This may be assisted by taking a deep breath, closing one's eyes, and bowing one's head.